 Count unique numeric values with criteria

-Note: this is an array formula and must be entered with Control Shift Enter (CSE) syntax
+Note: this is an array formula and must be entered with control + shift + enter, unless you are using Excel 365.

-Next, each of these values is tested to be greater than zero.
-The result looks like this:
+Next, each of these values is tested to be greater than zero:

 You can extend the formula to handle multiple criteria like this: